Robaina/BRENDApyrser/README.md

 1. Git clone project to local directory
 2. In terminal navigate to directory and enter: python setup.py install

+## Usage
+The BRENDA database is not included in _brendapyrser_ It has to be downloaded as a txt file (brenda_download.txt) from: https://www.brenda-enzymes.org/download_brenda_without_registration.php.

 This is an ongoing project!